Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/subdomain/comparing-subdomains.md

 That said, we can leverage the inherent properties of the different types of subdomains to choose implementation strategies to implement each type of subdomain in the most efficient manner.

 From a more technical perspective,
 it’s important to identify the core subdomains whose complexity will affect software design.
+because when we are designing the software,
+we have to choose tools and techniques that accommodate the complexity of the business requirements.

 ## How differentiate Subdomains?